jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Louis XIV (1643-1715) spent an estimated 50% of France's annual Gross National Product on building and maintaining his Palace at Versailles.
 And he didn't even pay taxes.
 He was a self-described god on earth.
 I love to think about what Protagonist Kings would feel if they time-traveled to see this opulence.
 Credit: [Versailles: The Dream of a King](https://www.imdb.com/title/tt1167686/)._

-Under Antagonist Kings society's money went to the leaders' vanity and wasn't re-invested to help win the game of civilization.
+Antagonist Kings spent society's money on themselves and didn't reinvest it to help win the game of civilization.
 Main Street became increasingly unhappy as frontline problems piled up.
 Their houses were still thatched, food was still scarce, and they did manual labor all day.
 The people paid all the taxes but were still banned from advancing in official society.

-Antagonist Kings turned Feudalism into a caste system.
+Antagonist Kings turned society into a near dystopia.

 The leaders fought against distributing the benefits of an advancing civilization to the people doing the work on the frontline.
 We thus rightfully call Antagonist Kings, Darth King.
 The nobles lost the plot of their own stories.
 They turned their people from player gods into extras.

-Trying to keep society in the Medieval Age forever sent Darth King's civilizations into revolutions, and cost him his head.
+Trying to keep society in the Medieval Age sent Darth King's civilizations into revolutions, and cost him his head.

 ## Angels and Demons On Our Shoulders